MaskingTechnology/jitar/documentation/04_basic_features.md

 Segment files are used for bundling procedures into servable packages.
 A procedure must be registered in a segment file in order to be remotely accessible.
 Procedures can also be registered in multiple segments for optimization reasons (e.g. avoid unnecessary network traffic).

-{:.alert-warning}
+{:.alert-info}
-Unsegmented procedures should only be used locally to avoid import issues.
+Unsegmented procedures are available in every segment.
+To make a procedure only available for a single segment, add the procedure to that segment and set its access to ``private``.

 For this example we can create two segment files.
 The first segment file will only contain the ``sayHello`` procedure.